spdx/spdx-spec/docs/conformance.md

 Each of these assertions can easily be understood as to whether a feature is required, and if so, how many occurrences are required; also, whether a feature is permitted, and if so, in what number.
-As this is the format long familiar to the SPDX community, it has been preserved in this specification.
+As this is the format long familiar to the SPDX community, it has been preserved in this document.

 ## Introduction to Profiles